 1. Build an Assistant by Providing a Model ID: This ID will be used in all APIs.

 2. Set Specific Instructions: Define the instructions that the assistant needs to follow.
-Assistant Instructions

 3. Choose the Response Model: Select a model that combines responses from multiple tools to generate the final output.